wowods/bitmask-swift/index.md

 //  0000 1011 <-- result = adminNowPremium
 ```

 You could use this method to mask multiple values at once.
-[ TODO: link to playground page ]

 ### Masking bit to `0`